James-Fleming12/James-Fleming12.github.io/src/content/blog/Diffusion-LM.md

 $$
 An understanding of the equation is not necessary for this post, but rather just seeing that the output of the neural network is used to measure the accuracy of the model.
 This fixes a majority of the problem of vectors not commiting to words and encodes it directly into the diffusion process.

 This can then be improved with something they call the clamping trick.
 As the neural network is used both during the diffusion steps and decoding, it is clamped to the nearest known word vector.
-This creates a scenario in which the vector commits at the end of the diffusion process, but in between steps as well.
+This creates a scenario in which the vector not only commits at the end of the diffusion process, but in between steps as well.
 Each diffusion step is defined below with some $\beta_s$ that defines the behavior and speed of the noise reduction in the network.
 Again it is not necessary to understand the equations they are simply there to showcase how the clamping works at each diffusion step.
 $$
 \begin{gather*}
 x_{t-1}=\sqrt{\bar{\alpha}}\cdot\text{Clamp}(f_\theta(x_t,t))+\sqrt{1-\bar{\alpha}}\epsilon\\